EYE on EDUCATION at the Monroe County Museum

 (via the "Time Traveller" grant application link) for groups using school or public busing to visit

-We are flexible on days and times, and offer compliance with Michigan standards and benchmarks, plus fun in learning about our local history, from early Frenchtown to now.
+We are flexible on days and times and offer compliance with Michigan standards and benchmarks, plus fun in learning about our local history.

 DID YOU KNOW?

 We have great educational opportunities for your class at